Updated February 28, 2018 Article

 - A 53-foot domestic intermodal container and chassis typically weigh 3,000 to 4,000 pounds heavier than a standard aluminum over-the-road trailer.

-In the event Loup identifies a moving container that exceeds the maximum weight allowance, we direct the container to the nearest facility to adjust the loading configuration of the shipment or dispatch a mobile rework facility to the container's location.
+In the event Loup identifies a moving container that exceeds the maximum weight allowance, we will either direct the container to the nearest facility to adjust the loading configuration of the shipment or may dispatch a mobile rework facility to the container's location.

 Preventing the movement of overweight containers is important for the safety of both shipments and people.
 Have questions?
 Contact us.Contact Us